Peppers Stuffed with Cabbage and Carrots for the Winter

 Step 2:

-Cut onions and carrots into small cubes, chop cabbage smaller.
+Cut the onion and carrots into small dice and shred the cabbage finely.

 Step 3:

-Peel the peppers from the seeds and blanch in boiling water for 3-4 minutes.
+Core and seed the peppers, then blanch them in boiling water for 3–4 minutes.

 Step 4:

-Fry the onion in sunflower oil first, then add carrots and cabbage.
-Cook until almost ready.
+In sunflower oil, sauté the onion first, then add the carrots and cabbage.
+Cook until the vegetables are almost tender.

 Step 5: